Eridania Lake

 Eridania Lake is a hypothesized ancient lake on Mars with a surface area of roughly 1.1 million square kilometers.
-It is located at the source of the Ma'adim Vallis outflow channel and extends into Eridania quadrangle and the Phaethontis quadrangle.
-As Eridania Lake dried out in the late Noachian epoch it divided into a series of smaller lakes.
+It is located at the source of the Maʼadim Vallis outflow channel and extends into Eridania quadrangle and the Phaethontis quadrangle.
+As Eridania Lake dried out in the late Noachian epoch, it divided into a series of smaller lakes.

-Map showing estimated water depth in different parts of Eridania Sea This map is about 850 km (530 miles) across.
+Map showing estimated water depth in different parts of Eridania Sea.
+This map is about 850 km (530 miles) across.